Change-Point Testing for Risk Measures in Time Series: Empirical Applications

+We study the changes in tail risk for two of the most important macroeconomic indicators that reflect the conditions in the U.S. stock market and for interest rates.
+First, we consider the daily log returns of the S\&P 500 Index, which is a proxy for a market risk factor, for the years 1928-2023.\footnote{We obtain the time-series from Yahoo Finance.} Second, we analyze the weekly log returns of U.S. 1-year and 10-year zero-coupon bonds for the years 1961-2023.
+We obtain the data from the U.S. Treasury Discount Bond Database provided by \cite{filipovic2022shrinking}, which is shown to provide the most reliable estimates.
+These bonds are tradable portfolios of U.S. Treasuries and reflect information in interest rates.

-We first apply the two methods of confidence interval construction from Section \ref{S3p1} to daily log returns of the SPY ETF, which tracks the S\&P 500 Index, for the years 2004-2016.
-In Figure \ref{F6} below, we show ES estimates of the lower 10th percentile of log returns throughout this time period along with 95\% confidence bands computed using the sectioning and self-normalization methods.
-We use a rolling window of 100 days with 80 days of overlap between successive windows.
+We begin our study with an analysis of the expected shortfall (ES) over time.
+We first apply the two methods of confidence interval construction from Section \ref{S3p1} to the daily log returns of S\&P 500 for the period from January 03, 1928 to December 29, 2023.
+In Figure \ref{F6}, we show ES estimates of the lower 5th percentile of log returns throughout this time period along with 95\% confidence bands computed using the sectioning and self-normalization methods.
+We use the sectioning method with $m=10$.
+(Our simulation study demonstrates that the coverage results are robust to the choices of the tuning parameter $m$.)
+We use a rolling window of 100 days with 90 days of overlap between successive windows.
 The self-normalization method appears to be more conservative and yields a wider confidence band compared to the sectioning method, which agrees with the results presented in Figure \ref{F1}.
-Overall, the ES estimates and confidence bands appear to capture well the increased volatility of returns during periods of financial instability such as during the 2008 Financial Crisis.
+Overall, the ES estimates and confidence bands appear to capture well the increased volatility of returns during periods of financial instability, such as the 1929 Wall Street Crash, World War II in 1940, the 1987 Black Monday Crash, the 2008 Financial Crisis, and the COVID-19 Pandemic in 2020.